Pinkie (painting)

-Pinkie is the traditional title for a portrait made in 1794 by Thomas Lawrence in the permanent collection of the Huntington Library at San Marino, California where it normally hangs opposite The Blue Boy by Thomas Gainsborough.
+Pinkie is the traditional title for a portrait made in 1794 by the English painter Thomas Lawrence.
+It is now in the Huntington Library at San Marino, California, where it normally hangs opposite The Blue Boy by Thomas Gainsborough.
 The title now given it by the museum is Sarah Goodin Barrett Moulton: "Pinkie".
 These two works are the centerpieces of the institution's art collection, which has notable holdings of eighteenth-century British portraiture.
-The painting is an elegant depiction of Sarah Moulton (1783–1795), who was about eleven years old when painted.
-Her direct gaze and the loose, energetic brushwork give the portrait a lively immediacy.
+The painting depicts Sarah Moulton (1783–1795), who was about eleven years old when painted, on a hilltop.